WillUHD/console/README.md

 - Can't be instantiated
 - Fixed title is drawn through images

-> a Maradona experiment by WillUHD, 2025
+> a Maradona experiment by WillUHD, 2025.
+All code in this repository is written by WillUHD, previously affiliated with DeepField which is related to [another individual](https://github.com/Ziqian-Huang0607)
 >
 > peace